Awa-Ōmiya Station

 Awa-Ōmiya Station (阿波大宮駅, Awa-Ōmiya-eki) is a passenger railway station located in the town of Itano, Itano District, Tokushima Prefecture, Japan.
 It is operated by JR Shikoku and has the station number "T08".

 Lines

 Awa-Ōmiya Station is served by the JR Shikoku Kōtoku Line and is located 53.2 km from the beginning of the line at Takamatsu.
 Only local services stop at the station.

 Layout

 The station consists of an island platform serving two tracks.
 The station building beside the tracks is unstaffed and serves only as a waiting room.
 Access to the island platform is by means of a footbridge.

 Platforms

 History

 Awa-Ōmiya Station was opened on 20 March 1935 as an intermediate stop when the Kōtoku Line was extended eastwards from Hiketa to link up with an existing track at Itano to establish a through-service to Sako.
 At that time the station was operated by Japanese Government Railways, later becoming Japanese National Railways (JNR).
 With the privatization of JNR on 1 April 1987, control of the station passed to JR Shikoku.
+In 2019, the station's bathroom was permanently closed.